Nndoza/Nndoza/README.md

 During my AWS re/Start program, I have successfully completed 3 hands-on projects that have solidified my understanding of cloud concepts and AWS services.

 ### Project 1: Build Your DB Server and Interact With Your DB Using an App
+In this Lab project, the objectives were to Launch an Amazon RDS DB instance with high availability then Configure the DB instance to permit connections from your web server then finally, Open a web application and interact with your database.

 [Link to Project Repository/Details]

 ### Project 2: Working with Amazon EBS